Quantum Linear System Solvers: A Survey of Algorithms and Applications: Near-Term and Early Fault-Tolerant Solvers

 \section{Near-Term and Early Fault-Tolerant Solvers}

 On a parallel note, it is worth highlighting that there are efforts to design QLSP solvers in near-term and early fault-tolerant models of quantum computation \cite{preskill_quantum_2018, bharti_noisyintermediatealgorithms_2022, katabarwa_early_2023, liang_modeling_2024, ni_lowdepth_2023}, which do not assume the fully fault-tolerant model.
-There exists several such studies as well as comparative studies of these solves \cite{huang_near_2021, BravoPrieto_variational_2023, xu_variational_2021, perelshtein_solving_2022, chen2024enablinglargescalehighprecisionfluid, pellowjarman_nearterm_2023, omalley_neartermquantumalgorithmsolving_2024}.
-It should be noted that given the heuristic nature of these algorithms a rigorous complexity analysis is not feasible.
+There exists several such studies as well as comparative studies of these solves \cite{huang_near_2021, BravoPrieto_variational_2023, xu_variational_2021, perelshtein_solving_2022, chen2024enablinglargescalehighprecisionfluid, pellowjarman_nearterm_2023, omalley_neartermquantumalgorithmsolving_2024, ghisoni2024shadowquantumlinearsolver}.
+Given the heuristic nature of these algorithms, a rigorous complexity analysis is not feasible.
 In such cases, numerical simulations are used to gauge the runtime behavior of different parameters.
-Below, we highlight two main classes of solutions that do not rely on the fault-tolerant sub-routines we discussed throughout this manuscript, namely a variational and an early-fault tolerant approach.
+Below, we highlight two main classes of solutions that do not rely on the fault-tolerant sub-routines we discussed throughout this manuscript so far.
+These are a variational and an early-fault tolerant approach.